MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

     Replace `<Name>` and `<N.N.N.N>` with the name and version of the Extension V1 as it appeared in the previous step.

 > [!IMPORTANT]
-> Do not uninstall Extensions V2 (ModernDev type).
+> Do not uninstall V2 extensions (ModernDev type).

 ##  <a name="UploadLicense"></a> Task 4: Upload the [!INCLUDE[nav2018_md](includes/nav2018_md.md)] license to the old database
 By using the [!INCLUDE[nav_dev_long](includes/nav_dev_long_md.md)] that matches the old database, upload the [!INCLUDE[nav2018_md](includes/nav2018_md.md)] license to the database.